Jingwe-Zhao/Jingwe-Zhao.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Ph.D. candidate in Physiology at Xiamen University School of Medicine.
-My research focuses on the intersection of bioinformatics and reproductive medicine, leveraging computational approaches to address key challenges in reproductive health.
+I'm a Ph.D. candidate :technologist: in Physiology at Xiamen University School of Medicine.
+My research focuses on the intersection of bioinformatics :computer: and reproductive medicine :pregnant_woman: , leveraging computational approaches to address key challenges in reproductive health.

 Premature birth and pregnancy maintenance
 ======